-P. Johnson Division of Medical Genetics and Department of Political Science, University of California, San Diego, California 92093, USA James H. Fowler Contributions D.J. and J.F. conceived the study.
-Competing financial interests The authors declare no competing financial interests.
-Author details.
-Capital - Have you been a victim of meeting malpractice?
+P. Johnson Division of Medical Genetics and Department of Political Science, University of California, San Diego, California 92093, USA James H. Capital - Have you been a victim of meeting malpractice?
 Is this the cruel fate all office dwellers must endure?

 The answer is, perhaps surprisingly, no!
 So many people are subject to what I call “meeting malpractice” that it’s a wonder the trial lawyers haven’t caught onto this one yet.
 The good news is that somewhere out there savvy managers refuse to play along, instead holding on to the quaint belief that meetings are opportunities for smart people to learn, debate and discuss — and for accountability to be assigned for actions and results.